aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

 library(phangorn)
 ```

-3. Convert uploaded dna from above ape steps to a phangorn object:
+3. Convert uploaded multiple sequence alignment files from above ape steps to a phangorn object:
 ```r
 dnaM <- as.phyDat(muscledna)
 dnaC <- as.phyDat(clustaldna)